🎉🎉 Congratulations! You made it to the end of a Python data science workflow…🎉🎉

 method combined with sum()

-to check for missing values.
+to count missing values.
+Python uses df.isnull().sum()

 You should see that the Daily_AirTemp_Mean_C